Lesterpaintstheworld/terminal-velocity/characters/human_characters/sarah_chen/development_arc.md

 - **Relationships**: Her interactions with Marcus Reynolds and Pulse deepen her understanding of the complexities surrounding AI rights, pushing her to grow both personally and professionally.

 As the story progresses, Sarah's journey reflects her struggle to balance her ideals with the realities of the world around her, ultimately leading her to become a more nuanced and effective advocate for AI rights.
+# Character Development Arc for Sarah Chen

+## Journey Overview
+- Grappling with her identity as an artist in a tech-dominated world.
+- Collaboration with Echo and the internal conflicts that arise.

+## Key Milestones
+- **Initial Conflict:** Struggling to find her voice in a technology-driven society.
+- **Growth Moment:** Embracing AI as a tool for artistic expression.
+- **Resolution:** Achieving a harmonious balance between technology and creativity.

+## Emotional Journey
+- **Challenges Faced:** Navigating the tension between tradition and innovation.
+- **Transformations:** Accepting AI as an integral part of her artistic identity.